Occitan language: Dialects

-Occitan is fundamentally defined by its dialects, rather than being a unitary language.
-That point is very conflictual in Southern France, as many people do not recognize Occitan as a real language and think that the next defined "dialects" are languages.
+Occitan is fundamentally defined by its dialects, rather than being a unitary language, as it lacks an official written standard.
 Like other languages that fundamentally exist at a spoken, rather than written, level (e.g. the Rhaeto-Romance languages, Franco-Provençal, Astur-Leonese, and Aragonese), every settlement technically has its own dialect, with the whole of Occitania forming a classic dialect continuum that changes gradually along any path from one side to the other.
 Nonetheless, specialists commonly divide Occitan into six main dialects: